To navigate through this page please use the dropdown menu which will help you navigate to the section you are interested in.

 In rural and suburban locations it may be easy to use natural ventilation (e.g. window opening) to help cool dwellings, but in urban and deep-urban locations it is often not possible due to excessive noise, pollution and security concerns.

-Overheating may become an issue where cross ventilation is not possible in airtight houses with little or no solar shading (17).
+Overheating will also become an issue where cross ventilation is not possible in airtight houses and especially in single aspect apartments with little or no solar shading²

 For effective energy savings, blinds and shutters should be considered at the building design stage.
-If shading is not considered when the area and type of glazing are decided, it is likely that the building will require larger than necessary heating and cooling systems.
+If shading is not considered when the area and type of glazing are decided, it is almost certain that the building will require larger than necessary heating and cooling systems.

 Automated solar shading can operate on timers and with light and heat sensors that ensure the shading is operating in the most energy efficient way.